ptrhvns/xtap/README.md

 This [RubyGem](https://rubygems.org/) adds the Object#xtap method.
 It's similar to Object#tap in that it yields self to the provided block.
 However, Object#xtap returns the value returned by calling the block rather than returning the object passed into the block.
+This helps facilitate chaining method calls in some circumstances.

 ## Installation